Plenituz/barbe/README.md

   <img src="./readme_img_1.png" width="400" />
 </p>

-This creates a lot of attracting advantages:
+This approach has lot of advantages:
 - Drastically reduce boilerplate of any toolchain
 - Use a toolchain's best practices by default, forever
 - Reduce cost of changing tooling and cloud platforms